JorgeSaicoski/portfolio-manager/docs/authentication/troubleshooting.md

 - Only routine health checks appear in Authentik logs

 **Root Cause:**
-The enrollment flow (`default-enrollment-flow`) does not exist in your Authentik instance.
-The frontend redirects to `http://localhost:9000/if/flow/default-enrollment-flow/` but this URL returns 404 because the flow hasn't been created yet.
+The enrollment flow (`portfolio-enrollment`) does not exist in your Authentik instance.
+The frontend redirects to `http://localhost:9000/if/flow/portfolio-enrollment/` but this URL returns 404 because the flow hasn't been created yet.

 **How to Verify the Issue:**